1,000+ Opportunities

 Legislation to stimulate investment in historic properties and brownfield sites signed by Gov. Murphy NPS announces 2025 reduced winter services, priority snow removal routes for Delaware Water Gap National Recreation Area What to know about Hackettstown’s New Year’s Eve Blast with M&M’s drop Gov. Murphy signs bill to streamline health care and chemotherapy treatment Man rescued from icy waters in Morris County

-Based on current listing details, eligibility includes: Municipalities across New Jersey, including Parsippany.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Municipalities across New Jersey, including Parsippany.
+Confirm the full requirements in the official notice before applying.